Build-Better-Music/Build-Better-Music.github.io/_drafts/IncreaseRhythmicVarietyInYourMelody.md

 - Syncopation is the anticipation of the next beat
 - Syncopation requires notes on the beat

 The first key tells us that any syncopation will feel like the next beat came early.
-That's how it creats energy.
+That's how it creates energy.
 This means that you can easily make a melody syncopated by shifting some notes half a beat early.

 ![Freres Jacques Original](/blog/resources/nonSyncopatedMelody.png "Freres Jacques Original"){:.center-image}